 I am a computer networking generalist with deep expertise in network

-development, C and Perl programming, UNIX and Linux systems administration, and Internet security.
-I have a broad knowledge base and I am diligent and
+UNIX and Linux systems administration, and Internet security.
+I have a

-I seek to funnel my experience through my creativity and invent useful things
+where I can funnel my experience through my creativity and invent useful things

 which expand the edge of the possible.
 I desire roles which are heavy on

 creative problem solving, requiring both deep insight in to and mastery of the

 given subject matter as well as sufficient breadth of skill to chase any

 problems to the root cause.
 I prefer roles with a mix of system operations and